 → For museum practitioners.
 A polyvocal approach can have a strategic role in managing the challenges involved in the representation of difficult or controversial topics, such as those pertaining to contemporary diversities and identities.
-Nevertheless, when implementing this approach, museums should acknowledge and consider both its potentialities and limits - encompassing the difficulties in reaching representational completeness in regard to highly complex and plural societies; the possibility that polyvocality may flatten inequalities; the necessity to deal with competing pressures relating to the need to prompt empathy on the part of visitors, and to ensure that the visiting experience is generally positive and uplifting (e.g. that it is suitable for families and children, "While acknowledging the political position taken by the museum, oppositional voices should not be ignored and the debates and antagonisms themselves can become part of the museum's representation."
+Nevertheless, when implementing this approach, museums should acknowledge and consider both its potentialities and limits - encompassing the difficulties in reaching representational completeness in regard to highly complex and plural societies; the possibility that polyvocality may flatten inequalities; the necessity to deal with competing pressures relating to the need to prompt empathy on the part of visitors, and to ensure that the visiting experience is generally positive and uplifting (e.g. that it is suitable for families and children, and that tourists are not presented with an overwhelmingly negative view of history).

+"While acknowledging the political position taken by the museum, oppositional voices should not be ignored and the debates and antagonisms themselves can become part of the museum's representation."
 (MeLa RF01 Brochure)